Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/The church will fail if christians keep aligning themselves with hate instead of love.md

 I honestly think that the only way that the church can continue to exist is through throwing out the sanctity of the bible and cherry-picking it.
 Church membership is down 40% in the past 30 years and its only gonna keep going down #TO/DO/REFERENCE

-This is majorly due to [[the politicization of the christian church]]
+This is majorly due to [[The Politicization of the Christian Church]]

 ---